Baird, Texas

 Baird is a city in and the county seat of Callahan County, Texas, United States.
 Its population was 1,479 at the 2020 census.
 The city is named after Matthew Baird, the owner and director of the Texas and Pacific Railway.
 The railway depot is now operated as the visitor center and a transportation museum.

-Baird is part of the Abilene, Texas metropolitan statistical area.
+Baird is part of the Abilene metropolitan area.

 Geography

 Baird is located in north-central Callahan County.
 Interstate 20 passes through the northern part of the city, leading west 20 mi to Abilene and east 25 mi to Cisco.
 U.S. Route 283 crosses the eastern side of town, leading north 25 mi to Albany and south 41 mi to Coleman.

 According to the United States Census Bureau, the city has a total area of 7.1 km2, of which 0.2 km2, or 2.55%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Baird has a humid subtropical climate, Cfa on climate maps.